AndyFerrie/International-Space-Station/README.md

 - [The Coding Train YouTube Channel](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) - I discovered Daniel Shiffman very early on in my learning journey as I first started learning about JavaScript through creative coding and p5.js, I love his enthusiasm and very fast pace.
 - [Where The ISS at?](https://wheretheiss.at/) - Here you can find the ISS data.
 - [Leaflet](https://leafletjs.com/) - An open-source JavaScript library for interactive street maps.
-- [OpenSteetMap](https://www.openstreetmap.org) - An open-source map of the world
+- [OpenSteetMap](https://www.openstreetmap.org) - An open-source map of the world.

 ## Acknowledgments